Xbox (console): Discontinuation and successors

 The Xbox's successor, the Xbox 360, was officially announced on May 12, 2005, on MTV.
 It was the first next generation system to be announced.
 It was released in North America on November 22, 2005.
 Nvidia ceased production of the Xbox's GPU in August 2005, which marked the end of brand-new Xbox production.
 The last game for the Xbox in Japan was The King of Fighters Neowave released in March 2006, the last Xbox game in Europe was Xiaolin Showdown released in June 2007, and the last game in North America was Madden NFL 09 released in August 2008.
+In February 2008, Halo 2 was re-released in the Platinum Hits edition for the original Xbox.
+The new edition featured updated packaging with the collection’s visual identity and promotional labels such as “Best Selling Xbox Game Ever”.
+The disc also received a new print with the Platinum Hits logo.
+The new box art was initially published on a press website of Microsoft, confirming the launch of the edition.
+This was the final release in the Platinum Hits line for the original Xbox.
 Support for out-of-warranty Xbox consoles was discontinued on March 2, 2009.
 Support for Xbox Live on the console ended on April 15, 2010.

 The Xbox 360 supports a limited number of the Xbox's game library if the player has an official Xbox 360 Hard Drive.
 Xbox games were added up until November 2007.
 Xbox game saves cannot be transferred to Xbox 360, and the ability to play Xbox games through Xbox LIVE has been discontinued since April 15, 2010.
 It is still possible to play Xbox games with System Link functionality online via both the original console and the Xbox 360 with tunneling software such as XLink Kai.
 It was announced at E3 2017 that the Xbox One would be gaining support for a limited number of the Xbox's game library.